AdeptLanguage/AdeptLSP/README.md

 Make sure to replace the path given for `--infrastructure` with the output of running `adept --root`.

+Also make sure to replace the path to `adeptls` inside the `cmd` table with the path to it on your system.

 ```
 vim.api.nvim_create_autocmd("FileType", {
     pattern = "adept",